plenoptic-org/plenoptic/docs/tutorials/models/Portilla-Simoncelli.md

 Running the model on an image will return a tensor of numbers summarizing the "texturiness" of that image, which we refer to as the model's representation.
 These statistics are measurements of different properties that the authors considered relevant to a texture's appearance (where a texture is defined above), and capture some of the repeating properties of these types of images.
 Section 3 of this notebook explores those statistics and how they relate to texture properties.

 When the model representation of two images match, the model considers the two images identical and we say that those two images are model metamers.
-Synthesizing a novel image that matches the representation of some arbitrary input is the goal of the `Metamer` class.
+Synthesizing a novel image that matches the representation of some arbitrary input is the goal of the {class}`Metamer <plenoptic.synthesize.metamer.Metamer>` class.

 ```{code-cell} ipython3
 n = img.shape[-1]